Hussain-Naik/PP3-Battleships/README.md

 - As a first-time visitor, I want the instructions to be simple so I am able to understand the main purpose of the application.
 - As a first-time visitor, I want to be able to see the instructions on how to use the application so i can play the game.
 - As a user, I want to be able to manually place my ships to make the game more challenging.
-- As a user, I want to be able to play against a difficult opponent so i can improve my logical selection.
+- As a user, I want to be able to play against a difficult opponent so i can improve my game play.

 ---